The SymphonyAI Team

 Anusha holds a bachelor of law degree in law from Cardiff University.

 Mark Tice is a seasoned executive with over 25 years of experience working in the commercial and federal software fields.
 Previously, in his role as vice president of global sales and customer success at Unison, he was focused on driving top-line growth and increasing customer satisfaction.
-Mark joined Unison (formerly Compusearch Software Systems) in 2015.
-Working with Unison’s management team, he drove growth through winning new clients and expanded the use of Unison’s products by existing customers.
-Mark was instrumental in successfully integrating acquired companies and driving sales across product lines.
+Mr. Tice joined Unison (formerly Compusearch Software Systems) in 2015.
+Working with Unison’s management team, he drove growth through winning new clients and expanded use of Unison’s products by existing customers.
+Mr. Tice was instrumental in successfully integrating acquired companies and driving sales across product lines.

-Prior to joining Unison, Mark held executive positions for market leaders including Oracle, Sybase, and Business Objects as well as a number of startups.
-As CEO of two venture-backed startups, Mark led successful exits to NYSE-listed companies including Oracle.
-While he has spent most of his career in sales and general management roles, Mark began his career as a developer and has broad marketing experience.
+Prior to joining Unison, Mr. Tice held executive positions for market leaders including Oracle, Sybase, and Business Objects as well as a number of startups.
+As CEO of two venture-backed startups, Mr. Tice led successful exits to NYSE-listed companies including Oracle.
+While he has spent most of his career in sales and general management roles, Mr. Tice began his career as a developer and has broad marketing experience.

 Katie is a talent coordinator at SymphonyAI.
 Her charter is to help build successful teams at each SymphonyAI portfolio company.
 Previously, she was operations manager and administrator for the organization.